Invited riders announced for Crankworx Innsbruck Slopestyle in four weeks

 Alternates on deck will be Timothé Bringer (FRA) and Tom Isted (GBR).

-Detailed rider list: Crankworx Innsbruck Slopestyle
+A detailed rider list is available here: Crankworx Innsbruck Slopestyle

 A win in Innsbruck this year would bring the Red Bull rider the full pull of diamond-level Crankworx Slopestyle wins.